 You may feel a slight burning sensation in the eye shortly after using the eye drops.
 If this persists, or is very uncomfortable, contact your doctor or pharmacist.

 Be careful not to touch the dropper tip against your eye, eyelid or anything else.
-This will help prevent the drops becoming dirty or contaminated.
+This will help prevent the drops becom

 If you have trouble knowing whether you have placed your drops correctly, you may want to store them in the fridge.
 Some people find it easier to feel the drops in the eye if they are cold.